phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In a well-functioning rental market, we would have no need for rent controls.
 With ample supply and moderate vacancy rates, landlords would lack the market power to gouge and discriminate against tenants, and rent prices would closely track inflation.

 Instead, supply is constrained and vacancy rates are at all-time lows &mdash; and tenants face significant risks of undergoing an "economic eviction".
-Cities like Toronto are in the midst of a housing crisis, and, frankly, Ontario's residential rental market has been in one state of failure or another for well over thirty years.
+Cities like Toronto are in the midst of a housing crisis, and, frankly, Ontario's residential rental market has been in one state of failure or another for well over thirty years.[^market-failure]

 It's time more people within urbanist circles defended measures like these.